stevecondylios/ruby-learning-resources/rails.md

 - Awesome [rails guide on testing](https://guides.rubyonrails.org/testing.html)
   - It covers **unit**, **functional**, **integration**, and **system** tests
 - Nice reinteractive [article](https://reinteractive.com/posts/342-what-constitutes-good-testing-in-rails) on what constitutes good testing
+- JS article on the specific kinds of tests he uses in a rails app ([here](https://www.codewithjason.com/set-rails-application-testing/))

 The purpose of testing is to: